harnibaskar3105/Interior-Design-Failure-Prediction/README.md

 10. Open in browser
 http://127.0.0.1:8000/

-Important Notes
+Important Notes :
 -The ML model files (interior_model.pkl, room_encoder.pkl, etc.) are necessary for prediction functionality.
 -Make sure these files are placed inside the appropriate project directory.
---The project uses SQLite as the default database.
+-The project uses SQLite as the default database.
 -This project was mainly developed for learning and academic purposes.
 -Future Improvements
--Integration of advanced Machine Learning models -Better UI/UX design
+-Integration of advanced Machine Learning model.
+-Better UI/UX design
 -Deployment as a live web application
--Use of real-world datasets for improved prediction accuracy -What I Learned
+-Use of real-world datasets for improved prediction accuracy

+What I Learned :
 Through this project, I gained practical experience in:
 -Django and basic Flask development
 -Backend logic implementation
 -Building prediction-based systems